What Is Rory McIlroy's Net Worth?

 (Image credit: Getty Images)

-Alongside Tiger Woods, Rory McIlroy is arguably one of the biggest and recognized golfers on the planet.
-A four-time Major winner, he holds over 35 professional wins worldwide, with the current World No.1 spending over 115 weeks in that position.
+Alongside Tiger Woods, Rory McIlroy is one of the biggest and recognized golfers on the planet.
+A four-time Major winner, he has racked up 37 professional wins worldwide, while he has spent 122 weeks as World No.1.

-A three-time FedEx Cup and four-time Race to Dubai/DP World Tour Rankings winner, it's safe to say the Northern Irishman has accumulated a lot of awards and money throughout his career.
+McIlroy is also a three-time FedEx Cup and five-time Race to Dubai/DP World Tour Rankings winner, so it's safe to say the Northern Irishman has accumulated a lot of awards and money throughout his career.
+But how much?
 Here, we take a look at his net worth.

-We begin with McIlroy's on-course earnings, where he currently sits fourth in the PGA Tour's career money list with earnings of over $68 million.
-However, this doesn't factor in his three FedEx Cup victories, which total $43 million, meaning the number now jumps over the $100 million mark.
+We'll begin with McIlroy's on-course earnings, where he currently sits second behind Woods in the PGA Tour's career money list with earnings of over $80m.
+However, this doesn't factor in his three FedEx Cup victories, which total $43m, meaning the number now jumps over the $120m mark.

 (Image credit: Getty Images)

-Playing primarily in the States, McIlroy does still appear at certain tournaments like the Abu Dhabi Championship and Dubai Desert Classic, where he reportedly receives around $2m per appearance in those said events.
+Playing primarily in the States, McIlroy does still appear at certain tournaments like the Abu Dhabi Championship and Dubai Desert Classic, events where he reportedly receives around $2m per appearance.
 It was also reported that he declined a $2.5m fee to tee it up in the 2020 Saudi International.

 So, what sponsors endorse the Northern Irishman?
 Well, previously, he has been sponsored by the likes of Titleist, FootJoy, Jumeirah, Bose, Oakley and EA Sports.
 Currently, his sponsors are TaylorMade, Nike, NBC Sports/Golf Pass, Omega, Optum, with McIlroy announcing a new sponsorship deal in 2022 that sees him become a brand ambassador for financial management company, Workday.

 His TaylorMade deal, which he signed in 2017, is said to be worth $10m per year for 10 years.
 Playing 14 TaylorMade clubs, golf ball and TaylorMade bag, McIlroy also has a Nike contract which was extended in 2017 for 10 years.
 This is said to be worth $10m per year, having been worth $20m per year from 2013-2016 when he was using Nike clubs, ball and bag.
-He is estimated to earn around $35m a year in total from his sponsorships alone.
+In total, he is estimated to earn around $35m a year from his sponsorships alone.

-Along with his sponsors, McIlroy, 15-time Major winner Tiger Woods, and former Golf Channel President, Mike McCarley, have launched a sports media and technology company called TMRW Sports, which plans to use technology as a way to bring golf to younger fans.
+McIlroy, 15-time Major winner Woods, and former Golf Channel President, Mike McCarley, have also launched sports media and technology company TMRW Sports, which will use technology as a way to bring golf to younger fans.

-Although the costs etc of TMRW are unclear, the list of investors is seriously impressive, with seven-time F1 World Champion Lewis Hamilton brought on board as an investor, as well as the likes of tennis stars Serena Williams and Andy Murray, former Real Madrid footballer Gareth Bale, musician and actor Justin Timberlake, NFL quarterback Josh Allen, and a clutch of NBA basketball players including four-time NBA champions Stephen Curry and Andre Iguodala, Chris Paul and Jayson Tatum.
+Another indicator that McIlroy could make a fortune from his TMRW Sports involvement alone comes in the form of the calibre of its investors, with seven-time F1 World Champion Lewis Hamilton brought on board, as well as the likes of tennis stars Serena Williams and Andy Murray, former Real Madrid footballer Gareth Bale, musician and actor Justin Timberlake, NFL quarterback Josh Allen, and a clutch of NBA basketball players including four-time NBA champions Stephen Curry and Andre Iguodala, Chris Paul and Jayson Tatum.

 Matt Cradock